sudha2521/Razorpay/README.md

 # Razorpay
-It ia a Razorpay clone developed using TailwindCSS and HTML.
+It is a Razorpay clone developed using TailwindCSS and HTML.